refade/IoT_ARM/README.md

 -	contact botnets related to malware POS jackpos;
 -	contact servers related to POS poscardstealer malware.

-######	Features related to powershell code injectors.
+######	Features related to shell code injectors.
 Our Sandbox checks if the tested file:
--	is a powershell malware of powerfun type;
+-	is a shell malware of powerfun type;
--	is a powershell malware powerworm type;
+-	is a shell malware powerworm type;
--	attempts to create a suspicious powershell process;
+-	attempts to create a suspicious shell process;
--	attempts to create log entries via powershell scripts.
+-	attempts to create log entries via shell scripts.

 ######	Features related to processes.
 Checks if the tested file:
 -	is interested in some specific process in execution;